yuvalelmo/dwallet-network/README_YUVAL.md

 >   beacon-chain: # or validator
 >      image: "gcr.io/prysmaticlabs/prysm/beacon-chain:stable" # change image version only
 >      command:
->       - --enable-lightclient  # add this flag onlt to beacon-chain
+>       - --enable-lightclient  # add this flag only to beacon-chain
 > ```